 During the Second World War, General Aircraft Limited (GAL) became an important designer and manufacturer of gliders, particularly the massive Hamilcar troop and equipment carrier.
 GAL was also part of the Civilian Repair Organisation, repairing Supermarine Spitfires and modifying Hawker Hurricanes to enable catapult-launching from convoy escort ships.
 The work was done at Hanworth, near Feltham.

-As a result of the operations conducted there, the town experienced particularly heavy bombing even though it was 15 miles outside Central London.
-Understandably, staff at GAL may well have felt a special kinship towards members of the overseas crews fighting for the RAF, including the many Czech pilots, and especially the two former Lidice residents, Josef Horák and Josef Stříbrný—But also, the fate of Lidice had a harmonising effect on the workers and managers alike; Lidice Shall Live was a cause to coalesce around in order to ensure a successful prosecution of the war.
+As a result of the operations conducted there, the town experienced particularly heavy bombing, even though it was 15 miles outside of Central London.
+Understandably, staff at GAL may well have felt a special kinship towards members of the overseas crews fighting for the RAF, including the many Czech pilots and especially the two former Lidice residents, Josef Horák and Josef Stříbrný.
+But also, the fate of Lidice had a harmonising effect on the workers and managers alike; Lidice Shall Live was a cause to coalesce around in order to ensure the successful prosecution of the war.

 “…in support of the fund for the rebuilding of the Czech mining village, which the Nazis destroyed a year ago after a massacre of its people.”

 A programme gave details of the scheduled activities, which were to conclude with a demonstration on Feltham Green on Sunday, July 11th.
 Sponsored by the General Aircraft Limited Works Committee, which met all expenses, these social activities and competitions were to support the national Lidice Shall Live fund and took place in and around Feltham from the week beginning Sunday the 4th of July.